Indicted Ald. Carrie Austin gets head start on political retirement

 Austin’s decision to retire from politics rather than fight the new ward map has made it easier for the Black Caucus to accommodate the loss of more than 85,000 African-American residents over the last decade.

 “Ald.
-Austin made the determination that she would give up her ward as part of this remap process, that’s a heck of a thing,” Lightfoot, said months before her resounding defeat in last week’s mayoral election.
+Austin made the determination that she would give up her ward as part of this remap process.
+That’s a heck of a thing,” Lightfoot said months before her defeat in last week’s mayoral election.

-“Every time that I’m down there, anytime there’s a project there, any time that she’s talking about her community, she has a fire for them and advocating for people in the area that many people in the city don’t know much about and never been to.
-So I think that would be a big important part of her legacy.”
+“Every time that I’m down there, any time there’s a project there, any time that she’s talking about her community, she has a fire for them and advocating for people in the area that many people in the city don’t know much about and never been to.
+So I think that would be a big important part of her legacy,” Lightfoot said.